anbjos/spectral-transformer/README.md

 - $h$ is the number of attention heads,
 - $d_v$ is the feature dimension of each head.

-This constraint ensures that the combined matrix $O_{\text{combined}}$ has a total of $d$ rows, regardless of how many heads are used.
+This constraint ensures that the combined matrix $O_{\text{MultiHead}}$ has a total of $d$ rows, regardless of how many heads are used.
 As the number of heads increases, the dimension of each head’s output ($d_v$) must decrease proportionally.
 This tradeoff balances the model's ability to focus on diverse features across heads with the capacity of individual heads to represent detailed patterns.

 By stacking attention outputs in this way, multi-head attention integrates diverse insights from the input data while preserving a structured and scalable approach to feature representation.